-Whiting Park or end of Cedar Street (east)Roadside parking on Sherman Ave. (west)
+Whiting Park or end of Cedar Street (east).
+Parking lot on south side of Sherman Avenue (west)

 The Paper Mill Trail crosses the Plover River flowage over an arching pedestrian bridge, which is a hotspot for bird watching along the trail.
 Waterfowl can be seen year-round on the river.
 Ospreys nest annually on a platform above the bridge.
 Songbirds flitter through the shrubs on both sides of the trail.

 In 2019, the western section of trail was rerouted through former paper mill land along the shore of the Wisconsin River.
 This was the site of the original Wisconsin River Pulp and Paper Company, established by George A. Whiting in 1891.
 Whiting was one of the early pioneers who took a chance that the brownish water of the Wisconsin River could work for paper making.
 The gamble paid off!
 The mill was open for nearly 120 years before shutting down in 2011.
 The mill buildings were demolished, but the dam built on the Wisconsin River still stands and continues to produce electricity.

 In 1892, another paper mill, the Plover Paper Company (now Neenah Paper), was built at the confluence of the Plover and Wisconsin rivers by George A. Whiting and Emmons Burr.
 The brown water of the Wisconsin River limited the type of paper that could be made.
 In 1912, a spring was found near the mill, which had crystal clear water that could be used for fine paper making.
 The Paper Company constructed a beautiful stone “spring house” to collect the pure water and pump it to the plant.
 To see the historic building, follow the trail spur south at the intersection with the Schrader Connection.